Loein/MMCTS/README.md

 ## Installation

-With pip: `pip install mcts`

-Without pip: Download the zip/tar.gz file of the [latest release](https://github.com/pbsinclair42/MCTS/releases), extract it, and run `python setup.py install`
+Without pip: Download the zip/tar.gz file of the latest release, extract it, and run `python setup.py install`.
+And please keep this directory un-deleted.

 ## Quick Usage